“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 Bringing her lips together in a tight smile, Madeline nodded her head briskly a few times before turning around to find something to dry her eyes with.

 The rest of the evening was filled with smiles, laughter, and good-natured video game thrashings.
 The presents Gwen had brought were actually gem-strung bracelets she had made for each of her friends.
-She had put great thought into each one of them, picking colors and stones to match each person’s style and personality.
+She’d put a great deal of thought into each one of them, picking colors and stones to match each person’s style and personality.

 “I have a guest bedroom you and Michael can use,” Madeline smiled happily, “Although Terrant and Maseo will have to decide between the couch and the recliner.
 And I also want to say you can all stay as long as you like.
 I really enjoy the company.”